Alexis97/RP-Interface/README.md

-# RP-Interface
+# Symmetry-Interface
-Resources for RP Labelling interface
+Resources for Symmentry Labeling interface

 Your site is published at https://alexis97.github.io/RP-Interface/